YellowJacketLinux/LFS/README.md

 YJL will use the ‘Current Stable’ version of Python3 when the bootstrap takes place.
 Point releases of Python3 (e.g. Python 3.11.2 to 3.11.3) will be made available as updates.

-There should only ever be one Python3 interpreter on a system.
-Due to the fact that many applications (including RPM itself) build Python modules of their own that are tied to a Python3 series, it is unlikely that new Python3 series will be made available when the current Python3 series is no longer receiving updates.
+Major updates to Python3 (e.g. 3.11.x to 3.12.x) would have to take place at the next GLibC bootstrap.

 Python2